 Set in 🏰 a historic 14th century château seigneurial (noble stronghold), located just behind ⛪️ the Eglise Saint-Jacques and next to the entrance to 💦 the Gorges du Lévaud in Sallanches, the 🏰 Château des Rubins – Observatoire des Alpes is a museum dedicated to 🏔 the Alps (and mountains in general)!

-The museum has just re-opened to the public, after an extensive 2 year renovation programme !
+The museum recently re-opened to the public, after an extensive 2 year renovation programme !

 Château des Rubins – a château seigneurial (noble stronghold): a little history